haohuuiuc/InteractiveSuitability_Notebook/README.md

-# RBF_Notebook
+# InterativeSuitability_Notebook
-This is a notebook for implementing Rescale By Function (RBF) with arcpy raster calculator for the purposes of verifying RBF raster function results.
+This notebook re-implements the new Suitabiity Modeling in ArcGIS by using the concept of on-the-fly rendering Raster Function and arcpy raster calculator.
+The main purpose of this project is to help verify new Suitability modeling results in ArcGIS Pro future release.